Solicitor, Hudson Gavin Martin

 “For the case we were studying, our lecturer pointed out that the judge whose decision we were reading didn’t really understand the technology at the core of what he was ruling on.
 I realised that there was a niche for a law graduate with an IT background and set about finding out how to fill it.”

-Sam, who is graduating from AUT this August, has now fulfilled this goal and works at Hudson Gavin Martin, a boutique law firm specialising in technology, media and intellectual property law.
+Sam, who graduated from AUT in August, has now fulfilled this goal and works at Hudson Gavin Martin, a boutique law firm specialising in technology, media and intellectual property law.

 “I may not work in IT anymore, but I still love technology, so seeing what our clients – who are everything from global giants to tiny start-ups – are doing with their tech and helping them make the most of it is both fascinating and rewarding.
 I also get to work with senior lawyers who are genuinely the best at what they do, which is a real privilege.”